MMV-Lab/im2im-paper/manuscript.md

 ## Data and model availability

 In general, all data used in this work were from open-accessible public repositories, released with other publications under open-source licenses.
 All data used in this work were only for research purposes, and we confirm that we didn’t use these for any other non-commercial purpose or commercial purpose.
 The scripts we used to download and re-organize the data can be found in our release repository: https://github.com/MMV-Lab/mmv_im2im/tree/main/paper_configs/prepare_data.
 Detailed information about each dataset is listed below, in the same order as the Results section.
+Snapshots of our code and other data further supporting this work are openly available in the GigaScience repository, GigaDB [xx##].
+In addition, we uploaded all the trained models and sample data to a Zenodo bucket [@doi:10.5281/zenodo.10034416] to ensure the reproducibility of our work.

 **1. Labelfree prediction of nuclear structure from 2D/3D brightfield images:**

-**2D:** The data were downloaded from <https://zenodo.org/record/6139958#.Y78QJKrMLtU> and <https://zenodo.org/record/6140064#.Y78YeqrMLtU>.
+**2D:** The data were downloaded from [@doi:10.5281/zenodo.6139958] and [@doi:10.5281/zenodo.6140063].
 We used all the data from the two sources, while 15% of the data were held-out for testing.
 In specific, for data source 1 (<https://zenodo.org/record/6139958#.Y78QJKrMLtU>), it contains a timelapse tiff of 240 time steps, each with 5 channels (only channel 3 and 5 were used in this work).

 * Channel 1 : Low Contrast Digital Phase Contrast (DPC)
 * Channel 2 : High Contrast DPC